Taking the Mystery Out of Loan–to–Value Ratio

 by

-For example, if your Oregon real estate is paid off free and clear and is valued at $150,000 and you take out a loan for $75,000, then your loan–to–value ratio would be 50%.
-Another way to look at it is that you have mortgaged half your property value and have equity remaining of 50%.
+For example, if a purchased property is paid off and valued at $150,000 and you take out a loan for $75,000, the loan-to-value ratio would be 50%.
+To look at it another way, you have mortgaged half your property value with equity remaining of 50%.

-We Work with Oregon Real Estate Investors to Find Easy Loan Solutions
+We Help Oregon Real Estate Investors Find Loan Solutions

 Our hard money loans provide alternative funding solutions when conventional loan options aren’t available.
 If your credit score is challenged and other lenders are balking, but you have a sizable down payment (low LTV) talk to us.
 As private money lenders with over 30 years’ experience, we take the mystery out of the lending process for Oregon real estate investors and offer fast, convenient equity loan services.
-Call our Gregory M. Russell team today: 1-888-477-0444.
+Call private money lender Gregory M. Russell today at 1-888-477-0444.